vrishbhanusingh/multi-agent-training/PRD.md

 ## Risks and Mitigations
 - **Technical Challenges**: Ensuring reliable message delivery and agent state consistency.
 Mitigation: Use robust libraries (pika, redis-py), automated tests, and Docker health checks.
 - **MVP Scope**: Risk of over-engineering.
 Mitigation: Focus on core agent communication and state management first.
+- **RL Training Complexity**: Training the PPO model can be complex, with risks of unstable learning or poor convergence.
+Mitigation: Start with a simple reward function, log all state-action-reward tuples for offline analysis, establish a baseline performance metric, and version control the trained models.
 - **Resource Constraints**: Docker resource usage and service startup order.
 Mitigation: Use health checks and clear documentation.

 ## Appendix
 - See `project_logs/` for detailed experiment and architecture logs
 - Example test scripts and usage instructions in `agents/testing_agent/`
 - All endpoints and integration details documented in `mcp/` and logs